 When Sundstrand Denver was established in 1955, it became a strategic suppler of constant speed drives to the defense industry.
 During the 1960s, the company expanded its business to commercial markets.
 Earlier work on naval contracts revealed innovative research for the design of a lightweight and superior efficient pump that was used during World War II.
 The pump design solved a critical issue that plagued early jet engines.
 This research led to the first water injection pump for commercial jet aircraft, opening new doors for Sundstrand, as the technology was sold to Boeing for use in the 707.

 By 1963 the hydraulic performance of the aircraft water injection pump began to make inroads with applications related to the oil & gas industry.
 A new inline-mounted pump design led to the development of Sundstrand’s first high-speed centrifugal pump, which was sold to Shell Chemical in Houston.
 By 1965, compressor designs were introduced, which utilized the high-speed gearboxes developed for pumps, but with different impeller configurations suitable for gases.
-Union Carbide became the first customer to purchase the high-speed process gas compressors, signaling the creation of another new market
+Union Carbide became the first customer to purchase the high-speed process gas compressors, signaling the creation of another new market for Sundstrand.

 This success prompted further growth.
 On January 1, 1970 Sundstrand Fluid Handling began operating independently in Denver, CO.
 During its first year, the Flodyne pump was developed, becoming the predecessor to the Sunflo pump line, which is still sold today.